Ecology and Evolutionary Biology Concentration

-Exclusions: Students who elect a major in Ecology and Evolutionary Biology may not elect the following majors: Biology, General Biology; Microbiology; Plant Biology; or Biochemistry.
-They may also not elect a minor in Biology; Ecology and Evolutionary Biology; Plant Biology; Chemistry; or Biochemistry.
+Exclusions: Students who elect a concentration in Ecology and Evolutionary Biology may not elect the following concentrations: Biology, General Biology; Microbiology; Plant Biology; or Biochemistry.
+They may also not elect an academic minor in Biology; Ecology and Evolutionary Biology; Plant Biology; Chemistry; or Biochemistry.

 - BIOLOGY 171, 172/174 and 173; or BIOLOGY 195 and 173;